theagentwo-wq/New-KPI-Dashboard/README.md

 ### 4. Add Environment Variables

-This is the most important step for the deployed application to work.
+This step is critical for the deployed application to work.

-1. In your Netlify site's dashboard, go to "Site configuration" -> "Environment variables".
+1. In your Netlify site's dashboard, go to **Site configuration > Environment variables**.
-2. Add the `GEMINI_API_KEY`:
+2. Add your **Gemini API Key**:
     -   **Key**: `GEMINI_API_KEY`
-    -   **Value**: Your Google Gemini API key.
+    -   **Value**: Paste your Google Gemini API key.
-3. Add the `VITE_FIREBASE_CLIENT_CONFIG`:
+3. Add your **Firebase Client Config**:
     -   **Key**: `VITE_FIREBASE_CLIENT_CONFIG`
-    -   **Value**: The same single-line JSON string for your Firebase client config.
+    -   **Value**: Paste the same single-line JSON string for your Firebase client config that you used in your `.env.local` file.

 ### 5. Deploy